-The Arkansas Geological Survey (AGS) has been conducting geologic mapping since the late 1800’s.
+The Office of the State Geologist (OSG), previously the Arkansas Geological Survey, has been conducting geologic mapping since the late 1800’s.
 The first Geologic Map of Arkansas was produced by H.D.
 Miser and published by the U.S. Geological Survey in 1929.
 In the 1960’s, the agency was involved with statewide field mapping, resulting in publication of the 1976 Geologic Map of Arkansas (revised 1993).
-The AGS continues to coordinate with other agencies for supplemental funds for mapping.
-Starting in the early 1990’s the AGS, then named Commission, began conducting geologic mapping at a 1:24,000 scale in cooperation with the STATEMAP Program under the U. S. Geological Survey’s National Cooperative Geologic Mapping Program.
-The STATEMAP Program provides matching funds for completion of maps in various parts of the state (see figure below).
-Click here for other quadrangles mapped in north-central Arkansas.
+The OSG continues to coordinate with other agencies for supplemental funds for mapping.
+Starting in the late 1980’s the OSG remapped the Ouachita Mountains through a Cooperative Geologic Mapping Program with the USGS and Oklahoma called COGEO.
+In the mid 1990’s, the OSG began geologic mapping at a 1:24,000 scale through the STATEMAP Program under the U. S. Geological Survey’s National Cooperative Geologic Mapping Program.
+In 2019 the OSG began geologic mapping through the Earth Mapping Resources Initiative (EMRI).

-Digital compilations at the 1:100,000 scale were produced in the Cretaceous area of Arkansas where previous mapping for STATEMAP produced digital maps at a 1:24,000 scale.
+Digital compilations at the 1:100,000 scale were produced in areas of Arkansas where previous mapping for STATEMAP produced digital maps at a 1:24,000 scale.